CongducPham/LowCostLoRaGw/gw_full_latest/README-SX12XX.md

 - folder `SX12XX` contains the modified SX12XX library.
 Only files related to SX126X, SX127X and SX128X have been modified for our purposes.

 - the `makefile` has been updated
-  - you can change the definition of `lora_gateway`, `loragateway_pi2` and `lora_gateway_pi4` targets according to to your radio module (SX126X, SX127X or SX128X) and low-level lib (Libelium 1272/1276 lib or Stuart Robinson's SX12XX lib)
+  - you can change the definition of `lora_gateway`, `lora_gateway_pi2` and `lora_gateway_pi4` targets according to selected radio module (SX126X, SX127X or SX128X) and low-level lib (Libelium 1272/1276 lib or Stuart Robinson's SX12XX lib)
   - default target is for SX127X family using the new SX12XX library: `SX127X_lora_gateway` or `SX127X_lora_gateway_pi2` or `SX127X_lora_gateway_pi4`
-  	- if you want to keep the old Libelium SX1272 library version, then simply change `lora_gateway`, `loragateway_pi2` and `lora_gateway_pi4` to `SX1272_lora_gateway`, `SX1272_lora_gateway_pi2` and `SX1272_lora_gateway_pi4` respectively
+  	- if you want to keep the old Libelium SX1272 library version, then simply change `lora_gateway`, `lora_gateway_pi2` and `lora_gateway_pi4` targets to `SX1272_lora_gateway`, `SX1272_lora_gateway_pi2` and `SX1272_lora_gateway_pi4` respectively
   - then
     - `make lora_gateway`, or
   	- `make lora_gateway_pi2`, or
     - `make lora_gateway_pi4`, or
-    - simply using the `scripts/compile_lora_gw.sh` script that automatically determines the Raspberry version to call the appropriate target
+    - simply using the `scripts/compile_lora_gw.sh` script that will automatically determine the Raspberry model to compile for the appropriate target
-  - this is the recommended option with `scripts/compile_lora_gw.sh` because compilation of the low-level LoRa radio bridge will be realized seamlessly as in the previous framework
+    - using `scripts/compile_lora_gw.sh` is the recommended option because compilation of the low-level LoRa radio bridge will be realized seamlessly as in the previous framework
-  - for testing purposes, you can however compile for a specific target
+  - for testing purposes, you can however manually compile for a specific target
     - `make SX1272_lora_gateway` or `make SX1272_lora_gateway_pi2` or `make SX1272_lora_gateway_pi2` (Libelium 1272/1276 lib)
     - `make SX126X_lora_gateway` or `make SX126X_lora_gateway_pi2` or `make SX126X_lora_gateway_pi4` (Stuart Robinson's SX12XX lib)
     - `make SX127X_lora_gateway` or `make SX127X_lora_gateway_pi2` or `make SX127X_lora_gateway_pi4` (Stuart Robinson's SX12XX lib)